TTL vs Explicit Invalidation: A Production Reliability Boundary

 ttl_mgr.set_with_anchored_ttl("config:feature_flags", '{"dark_mode":true}')

-Multi-Region Synchronization & Observability
+Multi-Region Synchronization and Observability

 from prometheus_client import Counter, Histogram

-INVALIDATION_LATENCY = Histogram("redis_invalidation_latency_ms", "Time to explicit DEL")
+INVALIDATION_LATENCY = Histogram("redis_invalidation_latency_ms", "Time to explicit UNLINK")

 INVALIDATION_COUNT = Counter("redis_invalidation_total", "Explicit invalidations", ["region"])

-def explicit_invalidate(key: str, region: str):
+def explicit_invalidate(client: redis.Redis, key: str, region: str):

 start = time.perf_counter()